Miklos-Molnar/Markdown-projects/2025-07-06-Joe-Reis-Practical-Data-Modeling-Book/joe's-contents.md

-# Practical Data Modeling – Table of Contents
+# Joe Reis: Practical Data Modeling – Table of Contents
 _A curated list of all posts from Joe Reis’s Practical Data Modeling Substack_

 ---